700g Javelins are changing!

 When are the 700g javelins changing?

-The change is due to take effect from 1st April 2025, which is the start of the 2025 summer competition year.
+The change was originally due to take effect from 1st April 2025, which is the start of the 2025 summer competition year.

 Nordic Sport and Nemeth have been involved in designing and testing the new-specification javelins, which have now been completed and signed off.

-WA certification is almost complete for Polanik, Nemeth and Nordic javelins, and all are expected to be available to purchase very soon.
+WA certification is complete for Polanik and Nemeth, and nearly complete for Nordic javelins.
+Polanik and Nemeth javelins are now in stock and available to purchase, and Nordic javelins are expected to be available to purchase very soon.

 Nemeth

-Nemeth has confirmed they are replacing their 700g Special javelin range with a new Nemeth ACE 700g Javelin range.
-The new Nemeth ACE will be available in 90m, 80m, 70m and 60m distance ratings and will all be World Athletics Certified.
-They have completed their WA certification process, and are now proceeding to manufacture their javelins.
+Nemeth has replaced their 700g Special javelin range with a new Nemeth ACE 700g Javelin range.
+The new Nemeth ACE is available in 90m, 80m, 70m and 60m distance ratings, all World Athletics Certified.

 Nordic

 Nordic is manufacturing Comet, Viking, Master, Super Elite and Valhalla javelins in 700g.
-These are currently pending certification and will be available in early 2025.
+The Valhalla is still pending certification.
+All other models are in production and will be available soon.
 All will be World Athletics Certified.

 Polanik